estemomento/aleko-blog/readme.md

 # Aleko's Blog Ver 1.0

 ## Update log

+### V 1.1
+Responsive front-end design and "Hit and like" function.

 ### V 1.0
 Commit codes to GitHub and deal with some tiny bugs :)